plotters-rs/guide/markdown/basic/draw_3d_plots.md

 ## Customize perspective matrix

-Plotters also allows user override the default prespective matrix, by doing so, you can zoom and rotate the 3d figure.
+Plotters also allows the user to override the default prespective matrix; by doing so, you can zoom and rotate the 3D figure.
 The following example demostrate how.

 ```rust
 use plotters::prelude::*;